-(c) Try to find a set of q_1 , q_2 , and r that achieves better tracking than the controller obtained in the prelab.
-Provide a plot of the position and angle response, along with the reference signal.
+(c) Your TA will provide you a set of control specifications.
+By tuning, find values q_1 , q_2 , and r that meet the specifications.
+Provide a plot of the position and angle response, along with the reference signal, and highlight the features of the plot demonstrating that your controller meets the specifications.

-4.2 Testing the Robustness of the system to Physical Perturbations
+4.2 Testing Robustness to Disturbances